 Summary of Lindsay’s Insider Tips for Visiting Niagara Falls

-For those skimming this post who are looking to just cut to the nitty-gritty, here are the important things to know when planning a trip to Niagara Falls.
+For those skimming this post who are looking to just cut to the nitty-gritty, here are the important tips for traveling to Niagara Falls Canada:

 - Niagara Falls is always open, meaning you can see both the Horseshoe Falls and Bridal Veil Falls (aka the American Falls) any day at any time.